JDMullally/Dynamic-Programming-Jump-Game/README.md

      character is empowered to have a super score jump, which doubles the score of your next jump.
      Your character can use the super jump at any time, but it always must charge.
 Find the best possible score given the input and game parameters.

+Running this Program
+1. Download the .java and .txt files
+2. Go to the folder holding the files in terminal
+3. Run javac on either java file to compile them
+4. Run java filename < 455.txt to get the answer 455

+This program will give the optimal value for any text file of integers.